kmar/mlz/readme.txt

-streaming compression can be multithreaded now (define MLZ_THREADS), but speedup is lousy (~2.5x with 4 cores)
+streaming compression can be multithreaded now (define MLZ_THREADS), but speedup is lousy (~2.5x with 4 cores) streaming decompression of independent blocks can be multithreaded now as well

 for basic block codec, the following files will do: mlz_common.h